pierrebai/dak/any_op/Readme.md

    );
    ```

-In case you were wondering why the `call<>` and `make<>` take the
+You might be wondering why the `call<>` and `make<>` take the
-template sigils, it is because they are themselves variadic templates.
+template sigils.
+The sigil is necessary because `call` and `make`
-The optional template arguments are the extra selection types, used
+are themselves variadic templates.
+The optional template arguments
-to choose a more specific overload based on types that are not passed
+are the extra selection types, used to choose a more specific overload
-as argument to the `foo` operation.
-We will explain this in more details
+based on types that are *not* passed as argument to the `foo` operation.
-later.
+We will explain this in more details later.

 Now we are ready to get into the meat of the subject: implementing
 the dynamic function dispatch.